aiogram/aiogram/docs/migration_2_to_3.rst

 - Executor entirely removed, now you can use Dispatcher directly to start polling or webhook.
 - Throttling method is completely removed, now you can use middlewares to control the execution context and use any throttling mechanism you want.
+- Removed global context variables from the API types, Bot and Dispatcher object, from now if you want to get current bot instance inside handlers or filters you should accept the argument :code:`bot: Bot` and use it instead of :code:`Bot.get_current()` Inside middlewares it can be accessed via :code:`data["bot"]`.

 Filtering events